 Follow these tips when planning your post-exercise meal:

 - Sometimes exercise can cause people to feel less hungry even though they need to eat afterward.
-Try having a snack that contains carbohydrates (such as a yogurt or half a sandwich) within 30 minutes after a workout.
+Try having a snack that contains carbohydrates and protein (such as a yogurt, half a sandwich, or chocolate milk) within 30-45 minutes after a workout.
 This will help your body recover quickly.

-- You should eat a larger meal that’s high in carbohydrates and has some protein within the next 2-3 hours to replace muscle glycogen stores that were used up during exercise.
-This will help you be in top shape for the next time you exercise.
+- You should eat a larger meal that’s higher in carbohydrates and contains protein within the next 2-3 hours to replace muscle glycogen stores and repair muscle tissues.
+This will help you recover faster and be ready for the next time you exercise.

 How can I make sure to eat enough calories?